The Centre for Investigative Journalism

 Summer Conference Events

+Hands-on.
+Beginner-Intermediate.
 Sooner or later you know you’ll come up against a dataset so big it’s going to crash Excel if you even try to open it.
-Maybe your questions are becoming too complex for Excel’s built-in analytics tools to handle?
+Maybe your questions are becoming too complex for Excel’s built-in analytics tools to handle.

+Hands-on.
+Beginner-Intermediate.
 This three-part hands-on express data journalism course will introduce you to the basics of data analysis in Google Sheets.
 Suitable for beginners (part I) and intermediates (parts II and III).
-If you are a beginner, we recommend that you take the whole course.

 This two-part practical course will guide you through the basics of freedom of information legislation and equip you with the skills necessary to make successful information requests and appeals.